Kakutsa Cholokashvili: Partisan leader

 As the Soviets pushed for the efforts to consolidate their power in Georgia, an underground opposition movement emerged.
-In February 1922, Cholokashvili was arrested by the Soviet security agents on charges of "counter-revolutionary activities" in Sighnaghi in his native Kakheti, but he escaped and took to the mountainous Pankisi Valley, where he formed a group of followers known as the Band of Sworn Men (შეფიცულთა რაზმი) and joined the rebellious Khevsur mountaineers.
+In February 1922, Cholokashvili was arrested by the Soviet security agents on charges of "counter-revolutionary activities" in Sighnaghi in his native Kakheti, but he escaped and took to the mountainous Pankisi Gorge, where he formed a group of followers known as the Band of Sworn Men (შეფიცულთა რაზმი) and joined the rebellious Khevsur mountaineers.
 The Bolsheviks used air force and artillery to squash the uprising.
 With Chechnya as his refuge, Cholokashvili and his guerrillas held out for two years.
 Revenge killings of the Soviet secret police executioners made him a folk hero.

 Foreign diplomats reported that "the affair of Chelokaev" was a source of much trouble for the Bolshevik military leaders.
 The Soviet officialdom and historians referred to the movement as "political banditry".
 In his 1976 study of the Georgian revolt, the Soviet Russian historian Trifonov wrote that "the most numerous and dangerous band was that of Chelokaev.
 In the fall of 1922 it consisted of about 500 persons."

 In August 1924, Cholokashvili left his mountainous refuge once again to join a larger anti-Soviet uprising in Georgia.
 He took command of the single largest rebel unit operating in eastern Georgia.
 Cholokashvili raided the town of Manglisi on 29 August, but, unable to get closer to Tiflis, he withdrew and attacked the Bolsheviks at Dusheti.
 Hunted down by the Soviet forces, Cholokashvili escaped on several occasions before conceding defeat.
 In September 1924, he fled across the porous border with Turkey.
 The Cholokashvili family—his wife and two little daughters—were rounded up and put in jail; his father-in-law was executed.
 Kakutsa's younger brother, Simon, had been killed earlier, during the revolt in Kakheti.